 “Silver Queen City”

 From 1889 to 1893, Superintendent Thomas Weir lived in this house.
 A capable manager, Weir did much to improve living and working conditions for the miners.
-Sweat soaked miners would emerge from the 1,000 ft shaft into winterís bitter cold, prime candidates for pneumonia.
+Sweat soaked miners would emerge from the 1,000 ft shaft into winter’s bitter cold, prime candidates for pneumonia.
 Without antibiotics, the death rate was high.
 Weir built a “drying house” and a hospital, had bunkhouses cleaned and fumigated, and gave his men one day off a week and good wages--$3.50 a day.

 “Silver Queen City”

 The Granite Mountain Lode claim was recorded in 1875, and in 1879 a piece of high-grade “ruby” silver was found.
-With financial backing from St. Louis investors, exploration efforts increased, without a lot of success.
-In 1882, the investors sent word to stop work—they would put no more money into the mine.
-One story goes that the pony express messenger was delayed by a blizzard
+With financial backing from St. Louis investors, exploration efforts increased,

 In 1892, 3,200 people lived in Granite, with another 2,000 or so at the mills nearby.
 Repeal of the Sherman Silver Purchase Act, which had guaranteed government purchase of silver resulted in the Silver Panic of 1893.
 Mines and mills closed and 3,000 people left in 24 hours.
 The mines later reopened but never again held the distinction they once had.
-The last of Graniteís residents left in the 1930s
+The last of Granite’s residents left in the 1930s